arillo/gulp-plate/README.md

 $ brew install node
 ```

 Otherwise, you can download and install from [here](http://nodejs.org/download/).
+At the time of writing Node version 4+ is needed.

 Install Gulp globally: